 I need an attorney.

 Advokids does not provide any direct representation.
 We can provide referrals to attorneys in your county if we believe they are an appropriate fit for your case.

 When you call please identify yourself and your client’s relationship to the child.
 We will ask a few contextual background questions about the case (county, upcoming hearings, etc) and give your contact information to Janet Sherwood who provides consultations.
 She will return your call within 1-3 business days.

 How much does it cost?

 Advokids is a free service.
-We encourage our clients to become our supporters and make a one time donation of $100 if they are able, to help us expand and provide advocacy to the increasing number of foster children in California.
+We encourage our clients to become our supporters and help us expand and provide advocacy to the increasing number of foster children in California.

 What can I do in the meantime?

 Visit the Advokids website, read up on the Juvenile Court Process and review the other legal tools that may fit your situation.
 The website is expansive and informative and will help you advocate for a child in foster care or at risk of entering care.